People sometimes ask: “If I get arrested for DUI, should I take the breath test or refuse?”

 Florida’s Intoxilyzer 8000 Machines are Really Old

 Florida’s Intoxilyzer 8000 machines were put into service in 2006.
-As the machines age, the chances of an accurate and reliable reading decrease.
+As the machines age, the chances of an inaccurate and unreliable reading increase.

 Over the years, agency inspectors have deleted error/exception messages from the comments section of “Form 40” by repeatedly hitting the backspace button to delete the message.